-Defendant Collected and Stored the PII of Plaintiff and the Class businesses throughout the United States, Mexico, and Central and South America."4
+Defendant Collected and Stored the PII of Plaintiff and the Class

-Defendant is a subsidiary of the Japanese technology company Toshiba

-After all, Defendant declares in its Employee Privacy Policy ("Privacy thousands of its current and former employees.

-Defendant boasts an annual revenue of \$1.1 billion.5

-As part of its business, Defendant receives and maintains the PII of 16.

-Policy") that it "collect[s] personal information directly from you in circumstances where you provide personal information (e.g., during the job application and hiring process)."6 employees that TOSHIBA chooses to employ will be subject to our Employee https://www.linkedin.com/company/toshibabusiness/ (last visited June 3, 2024).
+- 15. Defendant is a subsidiary of the Japanese technology company Toshiba and "provides copiers, printers, managed document services and digital signage for businesses throughout the United States, Mexico, and Central and South America."
+Defendant boasts an annual revenue of \$1.1 billion.5 - 16.
+As part of its business, Defendant receives and maintains the PII of thousands of its current and former employees. - 17.
+After all, Defendant declares in its Employee Privacy Policy ("Privacy Policy") that it "collect[s] personal information directly from you in circumstances where you provide personal information (e.g., during the job application and hiring process)."

-Defendant's Privacy Policy declares [a]ny job applicants or prospective 18.